yverek/dotfiles/README.md

 ## Installation
-**Warning:** If you want to give these dotfiles a try, you should first fork this repository, review the code, and remove things you don’t want or you don't need.
+**Warning:** If you want to give these dotfiles a try, you should first fork this repository, review the code, and remove things you don't want or you don't need.
 Use at your own risk!

 Two things before proceeding:
   1. Before installing anything, you **must** install the `stow` package: check its [README](stow/README.md)!